avanturation/Loyal/README.md

 # Loyal

-Fast, Simple API of Apple Firmwares.
+Fast, Simple API for fetching Apple Firmwares.

+## Features

+* Fetching Signed IPSWs

+* Fetching Signed OTAs

+* Fetching not only iDevices but also AirPods, Beats, and Keyboard Accessories